wol-soft/php-workflow/README.md

 ## Step dependencies

 Each step implementation may apply dependencies to the step.
-By defining dependencies you can set up validation rules which are checked before your step is executed (for example: which data nust be provided in the workflow  container).
+By defining dependencies you can set up validation rules which are checked before your step is executed (for example: which data must be provided in the workflow  container).
-If any of the dependencies is not fulfilled the step will not be executed and is handled as a failed step.
+If any of the dependencies is not fulfilled, the step will not be executed and is handled as a failed step.

 Note: as this feature uses [Attributes](https://www.php.net/manual/de/language.attributes.overview.php), it is only available if you use PHP >= 8.0.